digitalbazaar/did-cli/README.md

 ## Examples

-Basic create and check DID is on ledger:
+Basic generate and check DID is on ledger:

-    # create and send to ledger
+    # generate and register on ledger
-    did create -s # create and send to ledger
+    did generate -r # generate and register on ledger
     # wait a few moments
     # ...
     did info DID -f found -L ledger
     # should output "FOUND"!

-More extreme checking if ledger has multiple host info.
-As of this writing, Veres One has multiple test hosts hardcoded, but you can specifiy your own with multiple `-H` options:
+More extreme checking if ledger has details of multiple hosts.
+As of this writing, Veres One has multiple testnet hosts hardcoded, but you can specifiy your own with multiple `-H` options:

-    # create and send to ledger
+    # generate and register on ledger
-    did create -s # create and send to ledger
+    did generate -r # generate and register to ledger
     # check *all* local ledger hosts
     did info DID -f found -L all

 Depending on the ledger, you may be able to see consensus happening after a
-create:
+generate:

     # start a retry loop, see info --help for other options
     did info DID -f found -L all --retry

-Use an accelerator to create a DID faster.
+Use an accelerator to register a DID faster.
 This assumes you have registered `did:ex:my-did` at the accelerator:

-    did create -s -a did:ex:test:my-did -A https://accelerator.example.com/
+    did generate -r -a did:ex:test:my-did -A https://accelerator.example.com/

-Split creation and later send to multiple ledgers (because you are an expert and have solid reasons for doing this):
+Split creation and later register to multiple ledgers (because you are an expert and have solid reasons for doing this):

-    # create with a private name, do not send
+    # generate with a private name, do not register
-    did create --name my-did
+    did generate --name my-did
     # ... time passes
     # ...
     # ... grrr, I forgot the long DID name